-- Finalise learning objectives
+- Finalise learning objectives.

-- Lead assessments and interventions
+- Lead assessments and interventions.

-- Continue record keeping
+- Continue record keeping.

-- Submit summary of reflective diary
+- Final assessment with PE.

-- Complete self-appraisal of performance and submit to PE.
+- Complete self-appraisal of performance and submit to the PE.

 - Handover clients to PE and finalise arrangements to leave practice.

-- Ensure hours logbook is completed correctly and signed by the PE.
+- Ensure Hours Logbook is completed correctly and signed by the PE.

-- Make sure CBFE is signed by the PE.
+- Ensure CBFE is signed by the PE.